Santiago Camacho

-Santiago Gabriel Camacho (born 25 January 1997) is an Argentine professional footballer who plays as a midfielder for Gimnasia Jujuy, on loan from Estudiantes de Buenos Aires.
+Santiago Gabriel Camacho (born 25 January 1997) is an Argentine professional footballer who plays as a midfielder for Estudiantes BA.

 Career

 San Lorenzo signed Camacho to their youth system in 2004 from Club González Catán.
 His first-team career got underway in 2017.
 He joined Independiente Rivadavia in Primera B Nacional on loan in September 2017, making the first of three appearances during 2017–18 against Ferro Carril Oeste on 24 November.